oracle/opengrok/Repository-synchronization.md

 script would substitute it in the command arguments and the substitution in the template file would not happen.

+You can find a `logging.properties.template` file in the final release tarball, under `doc` directory.

 # opengrok-mirror

 The script synchronized the repositories of projects by running appropriate commands (e.g. `git pull` for Git).
 While it can run perfectly fine standalone, it is meant to be run from within `opengrok-sync` (see above).